KJY93/Project-4-Django-FullStack-Web-Development/README.md

 7. Icons8:
    Logo from favicon is used as the logo for the tab browser of this web application - https://icons8.com/

+9. GoodReads:
+   The book's rating and book's description were obtained from GoodReads website - https://www.goodreads.com/

 8. Password reset:
    The password reset for this web application is accomplished by following [Vitor Freitas](https://simpleisbetterthancomplex.com/tutorial/2016/09/19/how-to-create-password-reset-view.html) create a password reset view tutorial.

+## Special Thanks
+A huge thank you to our instructor, Mr Paul Chor Kun Xin for providing his guidance and invaluable feedbacks that has helped me to accomplish this final project.

 Note: This is for educational purpose only and not for commercial use.